 If you have a candy thermometer, you’ll want to simmer this mixture until it reaches 300F, or use the ice water test.
-I don’t have a thermometer, so the test I use is to pour a few drops of the mixture into a bowl of ice water: if it hardens to the consistency of a candy cough drop, it’s ready; if it remains sticky and malleable, it needs to boil a bit more.
+I don’t have a thermometer, so the test I use is to pour a few drops of the mixture into a bowl of ice water: if the drops harden to the consistency of a candy cough drop, the mixture is ready; if they remain sticky and malleable, you’ll need to boil it down a bit more.

-Once your mixture has attained the right temperature/consistency, you’ll pour it out into your cookie sheet.
-There are two ways to go about this: you can either grease up the sheet, let the mixture cool slightly, and then break bits off to form into small balls in your hands, or you can pour down a layer of powdered sugar or sweet rice flour, use your thumb to press hollows into the powder as molds, and then pour spoonfuls of horehound mixture into those hollows.
-I prefer the latter method, and using sweet rice flour or cornstarch cuts down on the sugar content and keeps the lozenges from sticking together during storage.
+Once your mixture has attained the right temperature/consistency, it’s time to make the lozenges.
+There are two ways to go about this: you can either grease up the sheet, let the mixture cool slightly, and then break bits off to form into small balls in your hands, or you can pour down a layer of powdered sugar or sweet rice flour, use your thumb (or a thimble) to press hollows into the powder as moulds, and then pour spoonfuls of horehound mixture into those hollows.
+I prefer the latter method, and using sweet rice flour or cornstarch cuts down on the sugar content.

 Ginger-Honey Throat Lozenges